cs-chan/Exclusively-Dark-Image-Dataset/Dataset/README.md

 * See [annotation](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset/tree/master/Groundtruth) for further details.

 Note:
-1. The Total-Text dataset can be used only for non-commercial research purpose.
+1. The ExDark dataset can be used only for non-commercial research purpose.